 Founded in 1982, Buck & Affiliates provides a diverse suite of insurance solutions with a strong regional focus and customized approach.
+Buck & Affiliates has built out a large presence in the health and fitness industry with a national portfolio of gyms and fitness studios.
 The firm also provides extensive risk management services to augment its insurance offerings.
 Buck & Affiliates is part of Alliant Insurance Services.
-Learn more about Buck & Affiliates' innovative insurance solutions at buckaffiliates.com.
+Learn more about Buck & Affiliates' fitness insurance solutions at buckfitnessinsurance.com.